 COVID-19 epidemic situation resulted in an acceleration in the adoption of technology to adjust the working style, provision of service, and reduction of dependency on branches, resulting in efficiency and cost savings.
-The Company continues to close branches and has adjusted the skills and potential of employees to suit the work-from-home style of work in all departments, which has become a new norm in the Company's work.
+The Company continues to close branches and has adjusted the skills and potential of employees to suit the work-from-home style of work in all departments, which has become a new norm in the Company's work according to Emergency Decree on Public Administration in Emergency Situations B.E.
+2548 (2005).

 In addition to the changing work style, the increase of online order delivery required the Company to maintain stability, sustainability, and safety on the Company's technology system.
 This required the Company to continue to invest in enhancing its technological capabilities at the corporate level and has increased our ability to cope with sudden changes in technology and investor behavior.
 The Company benefited from the investment through providing solutions that are responsive and fast and at lower costs in many areas.
+In addition, the company established a subsidiary to support the operation of the business of digital assets, and the company has established a limited public company that operates in other companies (Holding Company) under the name "Finansia x Public Company Limited" ("FSX") as well.

-In 2021, the Company had a net profit of THB 300 million, an increase of 265.82% from the previous year.
-The increase was mainly due to a 46.8% increase in commission fees, driven by daily trading volume of the Stock Exchange of Thailand that increased from THB 61,376 million per day in 2020 to THB 85,057 million per day in 2021, or an increase of 38.6%.
-Although the Company's market share at the end of 2021 at 5.58% is reduced by 0.48% from the previous year, but the Company's average commission rate rose to 0.07%, representing a 0.01% increase from the previous year.
-In addition, interest income from equity loans increased more than 2 times from the previous year.
+In 2022, the Company had a net profit of THB 207.46 million, a decrease of 30.89% from the previous year.
+The decrease was mainly due to a 19% increase in commission fees, driven by daily trading volume of the Stock Exchange of Thailand that decreased from THB 9,490 million per day in 2021 to THB 7,549 million per day in 2022, or a decrease of 20.5%.
+Although the Company's market share at the end of 2022 at 5.34% is reduced by 0.24% from the previous year, but the Company's average commission rate rose to 0.09%, representing a 0.01% increase from 0.08% in the previous year.
+In addition, interest income on margin loans and interest income from deposits in financial institution and Bank of Thailand bonds increased from the previous year.

-The Company's equity lending increased by 69.3% from the previous year, above the Company's previously set limits, prompting a reconsideration of the Company's credit line in 2021.
-This was due to the increase, more than expected, of the individual customer's equity loan demand.
-However, the Company takes into account its risk management, the collateral ratio to its margin loans remained high at 551% at the end of 2021.
-In addition, the Company's net liquidity ratio at the end of 2021 was 36.86%.
+The Company's credit balance accounts increased by 13.76 % from the previous year.
+This was due to the increase, more than expected, of the individual customer's margin loan demand.
+However, the Company takes into account its risk management.
+In addition, the Company's net liquidity ratio at the end of 2022 was 26.48%.

 The Company maintained a leadership position in financial products and services for all types of investors and is one of the leaders in its network of services across the country.
-At the end of 2021, the Company had a head office and 1 support unit, 23 branches, and new service channels such as Finansia Hero and Fund Online applications.
+At the end of 2022, the Company had a head office and 23 branches, and new service channels such as Finansia Hero and Fund Online applications.